 Physical Activity Limitation(s):

-In consideration of my participation in the TASER Master Instructor Training Course (the “Course”) and the use of Axon Enterprise, Inc. (formerly TASER International, Inc. (“TASER”) Copyrighted Training Materials, I acknowledge and agree as follows:
+In consideration of my participation in the TASER Master Instructor Training Course (the “Course”) and the use of Axon Enterprise, Inc. (formerly TASER International, Inc.) (“TASER”) Copyrighted Training Materials, I acknowledge and agree as follows:

 I understand that participating in the Course involves the application of a TASER Conducted Electrical Weapon (CEW) electrical discharge and strenuous physical activity and involves the risk of physical injury.
 I voluntary agree to participate in the Course and agree to assume all risks, whether known or unknown, foreseen or unforeseen, inherent in such physical activity and the application of the TASER CEW electrical discharge.

-Intending that this Form be legally binding upon me, my heirs, executors, administrators, and assigns, I hereby waive, release and forever discharge the instructor, TASER and all of its agents and employees (collectively, “TASER Parties”) of and from any and all claims, demands, rights and causes of action of whatsoever kind and nature, arising from, and by reason of any and all known and unknown physical and mental injuries and consequences thereof, including the TASER Parties’s own negligence, whether foreseen or unforeseen, suffered by me from any and all activities during the Course, including the application of the TASER CEW electrical discharge.
+Intending that this Form be legally binding upon me, my heirs, executors, administrators, and assigns, I hereby waive, release and forever discharge the instructor, TASER and all of its agents and employees (collectively, “TASER Parties”) of and from any and all claims, demands, rights and causes of action of whatsoever kind and nature, arising from, and by reason of any and all known and unknown physical and mental injuries and consequences thereof, including the TASER Parties’ own negligence, whether foreseen or unforeseen, suffered by me from any and all activities during the Course, including the application of the TASER CEW electrical discharge.

 I understand that TASER has the sole and exclusive right to reject my application or revoke or suspend any Master Instructor Certificate at any time for any reason in TASER’s sole discretion.
-I hereby fully, completely, and forever waive and release, and agree to indemnify and hold harmless, TASER Parties from any and all claims that arise or are alleged to have arisen out of or in connection with any action which any of the TASER Parties takes or fails to take in connection with my application or certification, including TASER’s denial of my application or revocation of my certification.
+I hereby fully, completely, and forever waive and release, and agree to indemnify and hold harmless, the TASER Parties from any and all claims that arise or are alleged to have arisen out of or in connection with any action which any of the TASER Parties takes or fails to take in connection with my application or certification, including TASER’s denial of my application or revocation of my certification.

 In signing this Form, I agree that